rossph3lan/Recipe_Cluster/README.md

       return redirect(url_for("login"))

 * I queried my profile view to look for my recipes in MONGODB to add them to my profile page.
-  I added the recipe varible then to my
+  I added the recipe variable then to my

       if session["user"]: